LTR-pro890/Source-Map-Viewer/README.md

     * Materials
         * Implement water shader.
     * Lighting
+        * Lightmap merging is slightly off.
+(UV's are messed up.)
         * Displacement lighting is wrong.
         * No ambient light.
         * Lights are too bright.